*Or, Raising the Steaks. Or, A Steak in My History.

 Well, I knew I had to reproduce that mushroom.

-I added some oil to the mix (sorry, Lindsay!), more wine and some steak spice to evoke a really robust, hearty and meaty taste.
+I added some oil to the mix, more wine and some steak spice to evoke a really robust, hearty and meaty taste.
 I also marinated the mushrooms for most of the day in the refrigerator before cooking, to infuse them fully with the various flavors.
 [Update, 2017: I’ve since adapted the dish to be suitable for the ACD, maintenance phase.
 Just as delish!
 Feel free to still use wine if you prefer.]

 We both fell in love with this dish.
 We had the steaks with spanish rice and garlicky kale, and it was a perfect meal.
 “Keep this one on the repeat list,” the HH directed as mushroom juice trickled down his chin.